potassco/fastlane/docs/getting_started/index.md

 The encodings should contain some kind of optimization statement or soft constraint.
 The lns framework will work with the solution cost derived by the solver.

-When using `--relaxation=declarative`, additional helper atoms must be specified.
+When using `--destruction=declarative`, additional helper atoms must be specified.
 These include:
 ```
 _project_op(ID,S).       % ID: identifier, S: signature
 _project(ID,A).          % ID: identifier, A: affected atom